You can find a web-version of this README here: https://open-credentialing-initiative.github.io/getting-started

 Regulatory Compliance – Federal Mandates

-The DSCSA has the objective of securing pharmaceutical drug distribution, from manufacturers all the way to patients.
-For patient safety, it is essential to know that only trusted and authorized entities are involved in the manufacture, distribution, and dispensing of prescription drugs.
+The US Drug Supply Chain Security Act (DSCSA) has the objective of securing pharmaceutical drug distribution, from manufacturers all the way to pharmacies.
+For patient safety, it is essential to know that only trusted and authorized entities are involved in the manufacturing, repackaging, distribution, and dispensing of prescription drugs.
 In addition to verification, product tracing, and serialization requirements, each supply chain actor must ensure that their Trading Partners are authorized (including indirect Trading Partners).

-DSCSA requires that Trading Partners of manufacturers, wholesale distributors, dispensers, and repackagers meet the applicable requirements for being “authorized trading partners” (see sections 582(b)(3), (c )(3), (d)(3), and (e)(3) of the FD&C Act (21 U.S.C.
-360eee-1); where “authorized” means registration in accordance with section 510 (manufacturers and repackagers), or having a valid license under State law (wholesalers and dispensers).
+DSCSA requires that Trading Partners of manufacturers, wholesale distributors, dispensers, repackagers, and third-party logistics providers (3PLs) meet the applicable requirements for being “authorized trading partners” (see sections 582(b)(3), (c)(3), (d)(3), and (e)(3) of the FD&C Act (21 U.S.C.
+360eee-1); briefly, “authorized” means registration in accordance with section 510 (manufacturers and repackagers), or having a valid license under State law (wholesalers, 3PLs, and dispensers).

 Verifying that a company is “authorized” is enough to meet the letter of the law.
 However, in digital ecosystems it is also necessary to establish the identity of the company.
 Thus, it becomes a two part process – is the counterparty who they say they are, and if so, are they “authorized”?
 To add to this challenge, DSCSA transactions for Product Identifier (PI) Verification and Transaction Information (TI) Tracing move through any number of intermediaries (solution providers, routing systems, etc.), all of whom fall under the Statute.
 In a digital ecosystem good design is to limit the opportunity for information leaks, transaction replays, and tampering with the transaction or credential content throughout the ecosystem.